AlandSailingRobots/SailingRobotsWebsite/pages/configuration/mission/README.md

 # NB
 Use a JS minifier to reduce the size of the file on the server.
-Check the HTML files everytime there is an update on the server.
+Check the HTML files every time there is an update on the server.